 - ◆ IP Address IP address statically mapped to a physical MAC address.
-(Valid IP addresses consist of four numbers, 0 to 255, separated by periods.) - ◆ MAC Address MAC address statically mapped to the corresponding IP address.
-(Valid MAC addresses are hexadecimal numbers in the format: xx-xx-xx-xx-xx or xxxxxxxxxxxx)
+(Valid IP addresses consist of four numbers, 0 to 255, separated by periods.)

 To map an IP address to the corresponding physical address in the ARP cache:

 - 1. Click Tools, ARP.

 - 2. Select Configure Static Address from the Step List.

 - 3. Select Add from the Action List.

 - 4. Enter the IP address and the corresponding MAC address.

 - 5. Click Apply.